thestfndev/zambretti-py/README.md

 ## Usage notes

+To calculate for forecast, the Zambretti algorithm requires:
+- elevation above sea level
+- current temperature
+- pressure data from the last three hours, or less.
+    - data points older than three hours will be removed
+    - the pressure data is expected to be provided as a list of tuples, each tuple consisting of a datetime.datetime object, and the pressure as float
+- optional wind direction, denoting the direction from which the wind is flowing.
+This has a minor effect on the forecast and can be omitted.

+The result will be a text description of the forecasted weather.

 Pressure data must be provided in millibars or hPa (those are equivalent).
 Elevation must be provided in meters.
 Temperature must be provided in degrees Celsius.